zacwood9/zacwood.me/content/about.md

 ### SRCT

-Since the Spring 2018 semester I've been an active member of [Mason SRCT](https://srct.gmu.edu) and was recently elected President to serve for the 2019-2020 academic year.
+Since the Spring 2018 semester I've been an active member of [Mason SRCT](https://srct.gmu.edu) and was elected President to serve for the 2019-2020 academic year, and again for 2020-2021.
 SRCT stands for Student-Run Computing and Tech, and we build open source projects to solve problems that Mason students face.